 Community engagement for this project is now closed.

 Thankyou to everyone who submitted a survey response or attended one of the community drop-in sessions.
-Your feedback will be integrated into the final site design.
+Your feedback has been integrated into the final site design.

 In 2024, we conducted two stages of community and stakeholder engagement on the mixed-use site.